ndhorton/rb120/notes/rb129/practice_problems3.md

 # If we use `==` to compare the individual `Cat` objects in the code above, will the return value be `true`?
 Why or why not?
 What does this demonstrate about classes and objects in Ruby, as well as the `==` method?
 ```

+We define a `Cat` class on lines 1-2.
+On lines 4-6, we instantiate three new `Cat` objects.

+If we were to compare any of these new `Cat` objects with each other using the `==` method, the return value would be `false`.

+The reason for this has to do with the default `==` method inherited by custom classes.

+Although it has syntactic sugar that makes it appear as an operator, `==` is a method in Ruby, and like any method is can be defined for custom classes.
+The conventional meaning of the `==` method is that it should take an argument of the same class and return `true` if the caller and the argument objects have an equivalent principal object value (e.g., the integer value of an Integer object), `false` otherwise.

+A custom class that does not explicitly subclass another class will implicitly subclass the `Object` class. `Object` subclasses `BasicObject`.
+Since our `Cat` class does not override `==`, it inherits `BasicObject#==`.
+This implementation takes as the principal object value to compare for equivalence the object id of the caller and the argument.
+An object's object id is unique to that object, different to all other object ids. `BasicObject#==` thus compares the caller and argument to see if they are the same  object.

+Since all three of our `Cat` objects are distinct objects, comparing any of them to any of the rest of them will return `false`.

+This demonstrates that the default `==` method implementation effectively tests for object identity between caller and argument.
+It also demonstrates that `==` is not an operator but a method that can be inherited and overridden like any other.

+8m43s

 39.